Software Architecture Workshop

 We increasingly recognize that software is critical to competitive advantage even in industries we don't traditionally associate with software, from insurance and banking to automotive and shipping.
 Moreover, we're realizing that great design distinguishes top competitors.
 Software architecture is design to deliver service and product capabilities, address system complexity, and ensure we build the right system right.
 And evolve the system to maintain fit to purpose and to context, as the business needs shift and technology evolves.

-Software architects are thus poised to play a critical role in an organization’s business success, shaping technical strategy and designing the technology capabilities that enable business initiatives and responsiveness to change.
-This workshop is geared to providing participants with concepts, techniques and lessons from experience that will help them be more successful in the architect role.
+Software architects are thus poised to play a critical role in an organization’s business success, shaping technical strategy and designing the technology capabilities that enable business initiatives, product or service capabilities, and responsiveness to change.
+This workshop addresses the concepts, techniques and lessons from experience that helps architects be more effective.

 We have considerable experience helping architects and their organizations grapple with system design challenges and transition to higher levels of architectural competency.
-The software architecture workshop integrates extensive architecture experience, and builds on more than fifteen years of working with architects and teaching software architecture workshops.
+The software architecture workshop integrates extensive architecture experience, and builds on twenty years of working with architects and teaching software architecture workshops.

 And it's fun!